 - You have to leave enough space around the unit for the heat to escape, and you should never cover the top of the unit for the same reason, so no big wooden boxes.

-But don’t worry, there are still lots of simple directions on how to hide air conditioner for you to choose from.
+But don’t worry, there are still lots of simple directions on air conditioner cleaning service for you to choose from.
 Here are some of our favorites.

 - A lattice surround.
 Lattice is the perfect material for an air-conditioner screen as the gaps between the strips of wood allow the hot air blowing out of the unit to escape.
 The screen can be dressed up with plants and paint to blend into its surroundings.